ShannonIanthe/BCS-Algorithms/03_react/block04/desc.md

 Exercise 4

-    Create a component called Counter that starts from zero and once it reaches 3 it will display a series of messages:
+    Create a component called Counter that displays a number and a button and starts from zero.
+With every click on the button it increases by 1.
+Once it reaches 3, it will display a series of messages:
     Component will unmount in 3
     Component will unmount in 2
     Component will unmount in 1